acikgozb/dotfiles/setup/roles/acikgozb.aws/README.md

 - hosts: servers
   roles:
     - acikgozb.arch
-    - acikgozb.zsh
+    - acikgozb.shell
     - acikgozb.aws
 ```

-If you are comfortable with setting up `$PATH` and navigating your shell configuration files, `acikgozb.zsh` becomes optional.
+If you are comfortable with setting up `$PATH` and navigating your shell configuration files, `acikgozb.shell` becomes optional.

 ## License